command-tab/brewbot/README.md

 ## Connections

-While I don't have a schematic handy, the gist of the connections is running the CT sensor to an analog input on the MCP3008 chip, then wiring the digital output to the Raspberry Pi.
+While I don't have a schematic handy, the gist of the connections is running the CT sensor to an analog input on the MCP3008 chip (See: [How to build an Arduino energy monitor](https://openenergymonitor.org/forum-archive/node/58.html)), then wiring the digital SPI output of the MCP3008 to Raspberry Pi GPIO pins.
 Adafruit has a [guide on connecting the MCP3008 to a Raspberry Pi](https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/mcp3008) that was useful.